 For the coronavirus recovery to be the green recovery that the climate emergency demands, London needs to move far faster in dealing with our remaining dependence on fossil fuels.
 And this will mean radical changes for most Londoners, especially in two areas: transport and heating, which between them produce around half of London’s CO2 emissions.
-As the energy grid decarbonises these are the two areas where the transition will be the most difficult.
+As the energy grid decarbonises these are the two areas where the remaining transition looks likely to be the most difficult.
 We have yet to embrace, at scale, clean alternatives to petrol/diesel-fuelled cars and commercial vehicles, or gas-fired heating.
 Yet to stand a chance of meeting our obligations internationally as agreed in Paris, and nationally – net-zero by 2050 – we must.

 Zooming out, there are plenty of positives.
 London’s comparative carbon intensity is pretty good.
 We produce around 3.6 tonnes of carbon dioxide per person, lower than the UK average largely due to our extensive tube, train, cycle lane and bus networks.
 And there have been great advances in renewable energy with solar and wind energy and battery storage becoming cheaper and more efficient.
 Combined, these are making electricity the clean energy choice.

-We can take inspiration from the radical changes this crisis is forcing on all of us from the conversion of the ExCeL convention centre into a 4000 bed NHS Nightingale hospital in just nine days, to the more mundane widespread adoption of videocalling.
-And unlike the search for a COVID-19 vaccine, we already know most of the answers.
+But to pull off this transition will take an extraordinary collective effort.
+We can take inspiration from the radical changes the pandemic has forced upon us.
+And unlike many other challenges we already know most of the answers.
 As William Gibson said ‘the future is already here, it is just unevenly spread’.

 Rob Whitehead is Director of Strategic Projects at Centre for London.
 Follow him on Twitter.